 Being a homemaker allows me to spend the necessary time needed for activities used in brain development and we take plenty of time to get socialized with other animals, people.

 I sell all my pups with limited registration unless full registration is requested.
 I am willing to share my bloodlines with the right people and it is my responsibility to not let unethical, monetary driven breeding to occur with my lines.
-Breeding done only with the thought of the money to be gained is damaging to the breeders and their litter.
+Breeding done only with the thought of the money to be gained is damaging to the breeders and their litters.
 The whole breed will suffer if there is too many irresponsible breeders.